Mentor Bios

 Garry Merkel

 I am primarily a builder.
 I help build relationships, organizations, and processes tailored to the unique characteristics and needs of the groups that I am working with.
-My objective is to help create something that helps those groups better shape their futures.
-Over the last 40 years some of the things that I have been involved in creating include businesses, schools, various land management arrangements, public policies, foundations, working relationships, and governments.
+My objective is to help create legacies that helps those groups better envision and shape their own futures.
+Over the last 50 years some of the things that I have been involved in creating include businesses, schools, various land stewardship arrangements, public policies, foundations, working relationships, and governments.
 I am often sought out to help groups work through difficult situations in unknown territory.
-I use a variety of tools including negotiating, brokering, planning, facilitating, chairing, mediating, strategizing, managing, teaching or any other professional skill required for the situation.

 Graeme Dick

-Graeme Dick graduated with an MSc from the Faculty of Forestry in 2009 after completing the UBC, Wood Products Processing Co-op program in 2007.
-His work experience has ranged from optimization of strand-based products, to overseeing the technical performance and capabilities of operations, and managing adhesive development efforts for the forest products industry.
+Graeme Dick graduated with an MSc from the Faculty of Forestry & Environmental Stewardship in 2009 after completing the UBC, Wood Products Processing Co-op program in 2007.
+His work experience has ranged from optimization of engineered wood-based products, to overseeing the technical performance and capabilities of operations, managing adhesive development efforts for the forest products industry, and being a technical resource for mergers and acquisitions.
 Graeme has routinely transformed technical departments and laboratories into results-oriented organizations with an emphasis on collaboration within and between operations.

-Graeme is currently the Manager, EWP Development and Quality for Tolko Industries Ltd. He is responsible for leading EWP product and process development and improvement efforts, while ensuring that quality management systems are effectively deployed across the veneer- and strand-based businesses.
+Graeme is currently the Director, Product Quality & Technical Services for Tolko Industries Ltd. He is responsible for leading EWP product and process development and improvement efforts, while ensuring that quality management systems are effectively deployed across the veneer- and strand-based businesses.
 He has been trained in, and practices, Six Sigma and is an active member of the ASQ.
 He has experience effectively interacting with all levels of an organization, driving change through indirect leadership, and employing systematic techniques to problem solving.

 Jennifer Hong